 Real Estate

 Real estate is a popular passive income strategy, offering cash flow through rental properties, real estate investment trusts (REITs) or crowdfunding platforms.
-Investing your $100,000 in a rental property could provide steady rental income, though property management may require some involvement and/pr additional expenses.
+Investing your $100,000 in a rental property could provide steady rental income, though property management may require some involvement and/or additional expenses.
 Alternatively, REITs allow investors to earn income from real estate without owning physical property.
 Crowdfunding platforms like Fundrise or RealtyMogul enable fractional real estate ownership with lower capital requirements and no direct management responsibilities.

 Bonds and Fixed-Income Investments

 Bonds provide predictable income through interest payments, making them a stable option for passive income.
-Government bonds, municipal bonds, and corporate bonds all offer different risk-reward profiles.
+Government bonds, municipal bonds and corporate bonds all offer different risk-reward profiles.
 Treasury bonds are low-risk but yield lower returns, while corporate bonds can offer higher interest rates depending on the creditworthiness of the issuer.
 Bond funds or ETFs provide diversified exposure to various fixed-income assets, helping to spread risk.

 High-Yield Savings and Certificates of Deposit (CDs)